Getting Started5 min read

 Typical outputs:

-• SPIR-V for each compiled stage
+• optional SPIR-V sidecars for each compiled stage via -spv

 • optional Metal, HLSL, GLSL, or GLSL ES output